A note to #FOSS funders

 A conversation about money and the #openweb

-Let’s talk about the tension at the heart of the modern #openweb, and why so many grassroots builders and radical technologists find themselves on the outside looking in.
+Let’s talk about the tension in the shifting of the #openweb reboot, and why so many grassroots builders and radical technologists find themselves on the outside looking in.
 Scene: A typical “open internet” conference in Europe.
 Excited NGO-funded attendee toots:

 “Just booked my place for ePIC in Lille!
 My first Eurostar trip!
 It’s where I started 10 years ago with Mozilla.
 Time flies. #OpenBadges #VerifiableCredentials